haran2001/CS252_assignment/README.md

  2. If not ask user to enter a new number.
  3. Execute the fork() system call.
  4. Check the ID returned by fork.
 Zero implies child process else it's a parent process (returns child process ID).
- 5. First the parent process runs which then put on wait until the child process starts.
+ 5. Both the parent and child processes start concurrently.
  5. If ID is zero (child process), start a while loop to implement the Collatz algorithm, n/2 if 'n' is even or 3n + 1 if 'n' is odd, until you reach 1.
  6. If ID is non zero, then parent process is completed and the program terminates.

  **Additional Instructions** :
-1. Clone the repo using
+1. Clone the repository using
     ```
     git clone https://github.com/haran2001/CS252_assignment
     ```